Hamoa Beach – Hana, Maui

 Take the Piilani Hwy north (ocean on the left).
 This Hwy bends to the right and turns into Mokulele Hwy, the same highway you took from the airport.
 Turn right on dairy Road.
 Turn right on Hana Hwy.
 Drive past Hana and turn left on Haneoo Rd. until you see an area with cars parked.
 Park and walk down the hill to the beach.

-All of the Maui Photography was provided my Natalie Brown Photography and Hawaii Web Group.
+Most of the Maui Photography was provided by Natalie Brown Photography and Hawaii Web Group.
 All Rights Reserved.